Rosemont, Illinois

-Rosemont is a village in Cook County, Illinois, United States.
-Located immediately northwest of Chicago, as of the 2020 census it had a population of 3,952.
+Rosemont is a village in Cook County, Illinois, United States, located immediately northwest of Chicago.
+As of the 2020 census, the village had a population of 3,952.
 The village was incorporated in 1956, though it had been settled long before that.
-While Rosemont's land area and population are relatively small among municipalities in the Chicago Metropolitan Area, the village is a major center for commercial activity in the region and is a key component of the Golden Corridor.
+While Rosemont's land area and population are relatively small among municipalities in the Chicago metropolitan area, the village is a major center for commercial activity in the region and is a key component of the Golden Corridor.
+It contains Allstate Arena, which hosts the Chicago Wolves AHL hockey team.
+Since its founding, the village has been governed by one family, and has been described as America's "last true political machine".